AkshayHere/nanoTIA/README.md

 Its a simple mini website which took motivation from [Tech in Asia](https://www.techinasia.com/) and build using various technologies like [ReactJS](https://reactjs.org/), [Redux](https://redux.js.org/), [Redux Saga](https://github.com/redux-saga/redux-saga), etc.

+Currently secured using ssh.

+Email your public key @ akshymohn@gmail.com so that i grant you access to this repo.

 ## Installation
 Clone the project in your desired folder